dstackai/dstack/docs/blog/posts/amd-mi300x-inference-benchmark.md

 Ideally, we would expect all trials to complete within the same time frame.
-However, due to resource limitations and increasing resource utilization, higher RPS does not lead to a proportional increase in throughput (tokens per second) or maintain total time from first token (TTFT).
+However, due to resource limitations and increasing resource utilization, higher RPS does not lead to a proportional increase in throughput (tokens per second) or maintain Time to First Token (TTFT).

 <img src="https://raw.githubusercontent.com/dstackai/benchmarks/refs/heads/main/amd/inference/charts_rps/mean_ttft_low_tgi_vllm.png" width="725" style="padding: 0 40px 0 50px"/>